“Things derive their being and nature by mutual dependence and are nothing in themselves.” – Nagarjuna, Indian Buddhist Philosopher

-The housing recovery of 2013 was characterized by low inventory, low sales and higher prices ginned up by QE that drove down interest rates making home purchases more attractive for investors who had access to the cheap capital.
+The housing recoveries of 2013 and 2014 were characterized by low inventory, low sales and higher prices ginned up by QE that drove down interest rates making home purchases more attractive for investors who had access to the cheap capital.

 Home prices have risen over the past two years even though employment rates and wages have not increased.
 Indeed, the disconnect between the housing and labor market is clear- the labor participation rate shows a decrease in the percentage of people employed in the United States and wages lower today than they were in 2009 at the end of the recession.